vadixidav/vga-controller/README.md

 By default the module is in 640x480 @ 60Hz with a pixel clock of 25.125MHz.

+The `will_display` output indicates that a pixel should be fetched and displayed on the following cycle.

 Example of how to use the module:

 ```